robinsving/pf2e-item-revitalizer/README.md

 ### Automatic Item updates
 - Perform an update of an old copy by clicking the Revitalize button when you see the check results
-- Handles many changes, but prevents updating of properties (e.g. Rule Engine changes) or item-types (e.g. class) that may cause issues (use manual update for these).
+- Handles many changes, but skips updating properties (e.g. Rule Engine changes) that may cause issues.
+Use manual update for these.

 [Turned off by default](#allow-updating-item-version-from-compendium).